 Grilled chicken tenders are perfect for serving on a salad because they cook so quickly.
 Simply add a little olive oil to a cast iron grill pan and add chicken tenders that has been sprinkled with some Greek seasoning.
 The chicken is cooked for a few minutes on each side, turned, then a little lemon is squeezed on the chicken.
 I love to cook up a big batch of this in advance.
 It can be eaten cold or reheated in the microwave.
 So easy and healthy.

 Chicken breast can be prepared in a similar manner but I would recommend that you slice your chicken thin or pound it with a meat malet prior to cooking.
+You can also grill your chicken on a BBQ if you have plans for cooking outside.

 I like to keep things light in this Greek chicken salad and use lower calorie breast meat but chicken thighs also work.
 Actually any boneless chicken will do even if it's pre-cooked from your grocery store.